okfn/sphinx-theme-okfn/README.markdown

 * Use the standard sphinx sidebars setup: http://sphinx.pocoo.org/config.html#confval-html\_sidebars

   * E.g. to have the global ToC there just add globaltoc.html to the list.
+To have local table of contents (for current page) at localtoc.html to the list.

 Configuring the Footer
 ----------------------